Kampong Kiarong

 Kampong Kiarong (Kampung Kiarong) or commonly known as Kiarong, is a village in Brunei–Muara District, Brunei, as well as a neighbourhood in the country's capital Bandar Seri Begawan.
 It has an area of 383.43 ha; the population was 4,530 in 2016.

 Geography

-The village is located in the central part of Brunei–Muara District, and about 4 km from Bandar Seri Begawan's city centre.
+The village is located in the central part of Brunei–Muara District, and about 4 km from Bandar Seri Begawan city centre.
 The village is home to Kiarong Roundabout (or Jame'Asr Roundabout) in which the primary roads Sultan Hassanal Bolkiah Highway, Jalan Jame' Asr and Jalan Pasar Gadong (or Jalan Pasar Baharu) converge.

 History

 The village had existed in the year 1900 and the name of the village is already known as Kampong Kiarong.
 However, it is believed that the village has two parts, Kiarong Kecil and Kiarong Besar.
 This village is also divided into several areas and given different names such as Kiduka area, Banawali area, Bukit Bintulang, Bukit Pantaran, Bukit Kijang Kuning, Banting, and Batung.
 The Bukit Bintulang area was given that name because the area was a former battlefield that left some dead.
 It is believed that the bamboo that grows in the area comes from the bamboo that was used during the fight.

 Residents of Kampong Kiarong in the 1950s and 1960s worked cutting rubber, planting rice and also gardening.
 They usually garden in uncultivated land and every family that wishes to join in gardening will be given land according to the determined area.
 Usually this activity runs according to the season and when it is finished the land will be abandoned and then find new suitable and fertile land to make a place for gardening.
 In the 1960s, the roads in Kiarong were only dirt roads and were often deep when it heavily rained that caused the road to be impassable by any vehicle.
 Then the road was filled with sand and gravel until it was upgraded to a tar paved road.